Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 2

-for all $x \in \Z^d$ where $(z, n)$ is as in \eqref{eq:event-1}.
-This completes the proof. \end{proof} \\ \\ To complete the proof of the theorem, we let $\rho > 0$ as in the previous lemma.
-Then, having arbitrary payoffs $a_{12}$ and $a_{21}$ and $a_{22}$, there exists $m$ large such that $\bar a_{11} \in (- m \rho, m \rho)$.
+To complete the proof of the theorem, we let $\rho> 0$ as in the previous lemma.
+Then, having arbitrary payoffs $a_{12}$ and $a_{21}$ and $a_{22}$, there exists $m$ large such that $\bar a_{11} \in(- m \rho, m \rho)$.
 Since in addition the limiting behavior of the spatial game remains unchanged by speeding up time, Lemma~\ref{lem:richardson-dry} implies that strategy~1 wins for all $a_{11} > m$.

-\section{Proof of Theorem~\ref{th:walks}}
+\section{Proof of Theorem~\texorpdfstring{ \ref{th:walks}}{3}}

 This section is devoted to the proof of Theorem~\ref{th:walks}.
 The intuition behind this result is simple, though the arguments to make the proof rigorous are somewhat more challenging.
 To understand the theorem heuristically, observe that, in the limiting case $a_{11} = - \infty$ and provided one starts from a suitable initial configuration, the process becomes instantaneously sparse: configurations where two type~1 players are neighbors are not possible.
 Since in addition type~2 players can only change their strategy when they are located in the neighborhood of at least one type~1 player, the process is dominated by a system of annihilating particles: as long as several particles are in the same interaction neighborhood, one of them is instantaneously killed.
 In particular, the density of type~1 players can only decrease.
 Under the assumption $a_{12} < 0$, these particles also die spontaneously, which implies that the density of type~1 players decreases to zero.